msink/kotlin-libui/README.md

 ```
 </details><br/>

-And now DSL, unfinished but working:
+And now DSL: easy to read, easy to write and no runtime overhead:

 ``` kt
 import libui.*